 Thanks to a DNA test two years ago, I finally discovered where my never met, never known birth father came from -

-Info from 2nd and3rd cousins (also thanks to the DAA test ), gave me the names of my great grandparents, the name of two villages, and a calling to find out more.
+Info from 2nd and3rd cousins (thanks to the DAA test ), gave me the names of my great grandparents, the name of two villages, and a calling to find out more.

 It feels that my pilgrimage to this beautiful country is complete.